wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Please note that the verbosity flag may give you a few confusing warnings, but you will at least see what packages are being processed.

  iii.
-Clone the lexdata repository:
+Clone the lexdata repository

      `$ mkdir -p ~/gitrepos`
      `$ cd ~/gitrepos`